AVEVA/CONNECT-data-services-developer-docs/content/api-reference/graphql-console.md

 1. Select ![expand](../_icons/branded/plus-circle-outline.svg) next to an object in the GraphQL Explorer to drill down and show the available filtering options and fields.

-1. Use the GraphQL Explorer tree to create a query.
+1. Use the GraphQL Explorer tree to create a request.

    - Use the selections under the `where:` argument to filter by fields that equal, contain, start with, or end with a specified value, or are included in an array of values.

    - Use the selections under the `options:` argument to retrieve a specified count of objects or to sort the data returned.
 Select **+ Add** to add a secondary sort field.

-   - For fields that can be arrays, select **+ Add** below them to add spaces for additional values to the query.
+   - For fields that can be arrays, select **+ Add** below them to add spaces for additional values.

    - For upsert or delete operations, use the selections under `input:` to identify the object to update or delete.